PageRank and PageRank Checkers

 Google’s PageRank is dead, meaning that finding a PageRank Checker is no longer relevant for SEO.

-But there are tools, both free and paid, that will show you Page Authority and Domain Authority, which are nearly the same thing as PageRank.
+But there are tools, both free and paid, that will show you

 In fact, we used what we consider to be the best keyword tool in 2018 to shed some light on why people are searching for PageRank and PageRank checkers.

 If you’re looking for a PageRank Checker – we’ll help you out below!

 Look How Many People Per Month Search About PageRank

 Google PageRank is seeing 18,000 searches a month, PageRank Checker is seeing 14,800 a month, and a host of other words that seem derivative of the old Google PageRank system are being continually searched as well.

 SKIP TO THE MEAT OF THE ARTICLE BY CLICKING:

 Moving Beyond PageRank – Domain Authority & Page Authority from MOZ

 PageRank Died in 2014.